Maze graphics or online Mazes in virtual reality are cool, but nothing can

 - Glacier Maze record: In 1989 I set

 the record for the fastest time through!
-They change the way through a few times
+They change the way through a few

-at the season record, as it's much easier once you've done it before.
+one try at the season record, as it's much easier once you've done it before.

 - Tarp Maze #1: On the way to Glacier